Fantastic Girl

-Fantastic Girl is Lee Jung-hyun's 6th album.
+Fantastic Girl is the sixth studio album by South Korean singer Lee Jung-hyun.

 Tracks 4, 5, 6, 9, and 10 were featured in Audition Online, a downloadable multiplayer online rhythm dance game developed by T3 Entertainment and published by YD Online.
 Her outfit and hairstyle in the music video for I Love You, Chul Soo were featured as purchasable avatar accessories in the game.